learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Polyvision.'
       - name: '*Making a new ratio*'
         details:
-          - 'Take the height, divide by the width and multiply by 100 — `h ÷ w × 100`'
+          - 'Take the height, divide by the width, and multiply by 100 — `h ÷ w × 100`'
           - 'An image with the dimensions: 950 × 1427: `1427 ÷ 950 × 100 = 105%`'

   - title: 'Media objects'